peterhinch/micropython-nano-gui/DRIVERS.md

 In my testing there are differences between these alternatives.
 The FeatherWing shows a black border around the display.
 The reason for this is [unclear](https://github.com/adafruit/Adafruit_CircuitPython_IL0373/issues/11#issuecomment-763704622).
-Secondly, while the FeatherWing behaves as expected the image on the flexible display gradually degrades if the display is powered down.
+In development I encountered instances where the image on the flexible display gradually degraded after the system was powered down.
 The white background becomes speckled over a period of a few minutes.
+I'm unsure of the reason for this.
+The `epd29_lowpower` demo did not exhibit this.

 The interface breakout for the flexible display has an `ENA` pin which enables the display to be powered down.
 This facilitates micropower applications: the